joaobagas/Auto-Curation-System/README.md

     $ pip3 install pipenv

-  2. Open the terminal on the project folder and run the following command
+  2. Open the terminal on the project folder and run the following command:

     $ pipenv install